anilreddy2896/hard/Python/Funtions/fuctons.md

-      Functions which are developed by the user to full fill there business requirements is called user defined functions Functions are defined by using the def keyword , this is mandatory Function can return or cannot , so return value is optional
+      Functions which are developed by the user to full fill there business requirements is called user defined functions Functions are defined by using the def keyword , this is mandatory Function can return or cannot , so return value is optional Function can return single or multiple values

+Types of arguments/ parameters:
+       - formal parameters
+       - actual parameters
+Different arguments of funtions:
+    1. positional arguments
+    2. keyword arguments
+    3. default arguments
+    4. variable length arguments(*n)
+    5.variable length keyword arguments(**n/**kwargs)

+Types of variable:
+   Local
+   Global
+Recusion Function
+* Lamda functions
+* filter() - will check for a boolean value and will give result
+* map()
+* reduce():
+    reduce is not directly available it should be imported from functools

+Function aliasing
+Nested Functions

+Decorators
+ - decorator chaining
+Generators